Ross Russell Trust

 Overview

 The Ross Russell Trust is a grant-making charitable trust established in 1993.
-With an annual expenditure of £317,500 in 2024 and income of £170,950, the trust operates with 2 trustees who receive no remuneration for their service.
+With annual expenditure of £317,500 in the year ending April 2024 and income of £170,950, the trust operates with 2 trustees who receive no remuneration for their service.
 The trust has a broad charitable remit, with the stated purpose of making distributions to any charity or for any charitable purpose.
-Despite its relatively modest size, the trust maintains a consistent grant-making program across England, Scotland, and Wales.
-The trust maintains a deliberately low profile and is rarely featured in major grant directories, though it accepts applications from registered charities working across a wide range of causes.
+Despite its relatively modest size, the trust maintains a consistent grant-making programme across England, Scotland, and Wales.
+The trust accepts applications from registered charities working across a wide range of causes.

 Funding Priorities

-The trust operates a single grant program with applications accepted on a rolling basis throughout the year.
+The trust operates a single grant programme with applications accepted on a rolling basis throughout the year.

 Priority Areas